Alberto Ramírez (footballer, born 1968)

 Alberto Ramírez Dioses (born November 5, 1968) is a Peruvian manager and retired footballer who played as a striker.

 Playing career

 Club

 Ramírez started his senior career with Huacho based club Juventud La Palma.
 He played most of his career in Peru, with notable teams such as Sport Boys, Sporting Cristal, Universitario de Deportes, FBC Melgar, and Juan Aurich.
 Outside of his home country, Alberto played in Bolivia with The Strongest and in Mexico with Tampico Madero and Puebla.
 He has also played in the Second Division in Spain with Xerez CD, where he played 11 matches and scored one goal.

 International

 He played for the Peru national team for a brief period, scoring 3 goals in 11 matches.

 Managerial career

-He started managerial career with Second Division side Club Atlético Torino in the 2009 Peruvian Segunda División season.
+Ramírez started his managerial career with Second Division side Club Atlético Torino in the 2009 Peruvian Segunda División season.